Sign up

 Overall, this car is a great driver that is ready to go.
 It runs and drives beautifully with no hesitation.
 It provides for a nice and easy driving experience through the easy clutch, gearbox, throttle response and comfortable ride.
 This is a wonderful Jaguar E-type which is ready to go and to be enjoyed.

-1970 Jaguar E-type Series 2 Fixed Head Coupe with 26,116 original miles.
+SOLD: 1970 Jaguar E-type Series 2 Fixed Head Coupe with only 16,478 original miles.

 SOLD: 1965 Jaguar E-type Series 1 Roadster